3CORESec/AWS-AutoMirror/README.md

 We assume the user already created at least 1 **Mirror Target**, as AutoMirror will not do that for you.

-In environemnts with more than 1 **Mirror Target**, AutoMirror will create sessions evenly amongsts the existing targets, giving users a load-balancing feature.
+In environments with more than 1 **Mirror Target**, AutoMirror will create sessions evenly amongsts the existing targets, giving users a load-balancing feature.

 You can also tag which target you'd like to use.
 Read the **Controlling AutoMirror** section for more information.